SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-image-renditions.md

 ## Prerequisites for managing image renditions
 <a name="Prerequisites"> </a>

-Because image renditions have dependencies on other features in SharePoint Server 2013, make sure that you meet the prerequisites in this section before you perform the procedures in this topic.
+Because image renditions have dependencies on other features in SharePoint, make sure that you meet the prerequisites in this section before you perform the procedures in this topic.
 Prerequisites include: